davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 Various other virtual filesystems are mounted as standard on Linux these days.
 They include:

-- /sys - sysfs - representation of devices, buses, drivers etc; used by udev etc.
+- `/sys` - `sysfs` - representation of devices, buses, drivers etc; used by udev etc.
-- /sys/fs/cgroup - cgroupfs - control groups
+- `/sys/fs/cgroup` - `cgroupfs` - control groups.
-- /proc - procfs - information about running processes, and various kernel interfaces
+- `/proc` - `procfs` - information about running processes, and various kernel interfaces.
-- /dev/shm - tmpfs - used for shared memory
+- `/dev/shm` - `tmpfs` - used for shared memory
-- /dev/pts - devpts - pseudoterminal devices
+- `/dev/pts` - `devpts` - pseudoterminal devices (used by terminal emulators
-- /run - tmpfs - storage for program state (replacement for /var/run); used by udev and some other programs
+  and for remote logins).

-These filesystems (particularly /sys, /proc and /run) need to be mounted quite early as they will be used by early-boot processes.
-It is typical for some or all of them to be mounted by an initramfs/initrd-based initial boot, in which case it may not be necessary to mount them via Dinit services.
+- `/run` - `tmpfs` - storage for program state, and often used as the location for control sockets (including for dinit).

 Many Linux distributions are now built around Systemd.
 Much of what Systemd manages was previously managed by other utilities/daemons (syslogd, inetd,